AllTheCodeThatVictorWroteInBali/beverly/docs/src/components/text.md

 # Text

 Text is the default body-content primitive in Beverly.
-It is used for descriptions, helper copy, metadata, and any other supporting content.
+It is used for descriptions, helper copy, metadata, and any other supporting content that should read as part of the surrounding interface rather than as a major heading.

 ## When to use

 Use text when the content should read as part of the surrounding surface instead of as a headline or control.
+It is the layer that carries explanation, metadata, and narrative help.

 ## Implementation pattern